 Bachelor's Degree Programs with Pre-Veterinary Options

-In pre-veterinary studies, students commonly focus on subjects like biology, math, physics and chemistry.
+What majors then can students choose if they are tailoring their undergrad education?
+Let's look at the options for bachelor's degree programs with pre-veterinary options.
+In pre-veterinary studies, students commonly focus on subjects like biology, physiology and anatomy, math, physics, and chemistry.
 Additional coursework could include:

 - Animal science